 Aggregate Trailer Mass (ATM)

-To avoid travel trailer weight issues, insist a legal contract includes options within Tare Mass.
+To avoid caravan weight issues, insist a legal contract includes options within Tare Mass.
 Unless you do, extras are legally within the ‘personal allowance’.
 Ensure the contract specifies every optional extra.
 Require all to be included in the Tare Mass.
-Ensure the contract requires the travel trailer be weighed in your presence.
+Ensure the contract requires the caravan be weighed in your presence.
 Do this on a Certified public weighbridge.
 Furthermore, compare that weight against claimed Tare Mass.
 There will be minor discrepancies – but within 1% or so.
 Resolve any discrepancy before you finalise paying.
-Furthermore, see the buyer-oriented Caravan Council of Australia’s contract buying form/

 When you buy through a dealer, that dealer must legally resolve issues.
 The dealer may attempt to pass this off to the maker.
 It is your choice to agree or not.
 Take attempts to deny responsibility to the Dept of Consumer Affairs in your state.